PatKing27/polarimetry-analysis/README.md

 Since the polarization observations contain an imprint of the magnetic field - albeit projected, density weighted, and combined nonlinearly - analyzing them can provide some insight into the magnetic field orientation, dynamics, and maybe even field strength (all of which I collectively call *magnetic field structure.*) The tools in this repository are some of the tools I've implemented to try to gain this insight.
 Hopefully this will provide a solid foundation that can be built upon and expanded to ever more sophisticated tools.

 While these tools are intended for use by the observer, I have neglected to mention the other important half to these tools.
 I originally wrote these tools with an eye to analyzing *synthetic* observations of simulated molecular clouds.
 Accordingly I wrote these tools with that application in mind, and only later applied these techniques to real observations.
 Included here is the code I wrote to perform these synthetic observations on 3D magnetohydrodynamics simulations.
+This code has now been substantially improved to take advantage of native Numpy, and several new grain alignment schemes have been implemented as well.

 ## code
 The code is written entirely in python, utilizing several scipy packages, especially numpy, yt, matplotlib, scipy.stats, scipy.ndimage, and (most recently) fastkde.

 ## wish list
-* output
-  * store observational datasets in natural, rapidly readable form
-  * store costly calculated products like kernel density estimation PDFs for later use
-* optimization
-  * synthetic observations: costly numpy summation replaced with Cython implementation
-* continuum/line observation integration
-  * M0, M1, M2 - line-of-sight velocity
 * new analysis/visualization
   * Projected Rayleigh Statistic and Histogram of Relative Orientations
   * Line Integral Convolution (LIC)